publiccodenet/smart-cities-public-code/index.md

 This project addresses these knowledge gaps through three workshops in which the most important issues for this transition will be identified, leading to a Guide for the Deployment of Public Software as well as a research agenda and an international network of stakeholders.

+## Mission of this project

+We need to activate the public discourse around the realisation that «Code == Code» and provide tools such as Public Code to help society navigate the increasing speed of technological change.

+The realisation that source and policy are both code – the former executed by machines and the latter by humans – means we need to look differently at the software developed for public tasks than we do for private tasks.

+Public Code is an early stage concept for a type of code developed with the public interest in mind.
+It is held to standards to guarantee that it is inclusive, usable, adaptive, open and sustainable.

 ## Public Software

 Public Software is type of software built to operate with and as public infrastructure.